rlankhorst/zip-recipes/src/README.md

 Here are just some of our features, free to use right now:

 **Add Links inside your Ingredients and Instructions and other fields:** Attach affiliate links or links to related recipes from the Ingredients, Instructions or Summary fields with ease.
-Some other plugins charge for this basic feature!

-**Schema Recipe Support:** Automatically integrate Schema.org's Recipe mark-up into your recipe posts to make them easier to find by people searching for recipes.
+**JSON-LD Support:** Automatically integrate Schema.org's Recipe mark-up into your recipe posts to make them easier to find by people searching for recipes.
 Zip Recipes support's the JSON-LD format which Google recommends.
 It also supports the older format used by Pinterest.

 **Superior Architecture:** No Custom Post Type to mess with.
 Create your recipes right inside a Post.